Lrebaud/ICARE/README.md

 provide `BaggedIcareSurv` estimator which does the ensembling of multiple `IcareSurv` estimators.

-The models make predictions that are anti-concordants with the target.
+The models make predictions that are **anti-concordants** with the target.
+For instance, if the target is the survival in days since baseline, the prediction corresonds to the **ranking risk** of death.

 ## Getting Started